stepleton/teslerpoint/README.md

 Teslerpoint
 ===========

+![An Apple Lisa 1 running Teslerpoint; the screen shows a stylistic recreation of an old PowerPoint slide featuring the title "Teslerpoint", the Screen Beans clipart of a stick figure having a "light bulb" moment, and the words "No Modes!" in large, bold Comic Sans.
+An RC2014 kit computer sits in the foreground for no particular reason.](splash.jpg "An Apple Lisa 1 running Teslerpoint and displaying a stylistic recreation of an old PowerPoint slide.")

 Teslerpoint is a slide carousel system that displays bitmap images on the screen of an Apple Lisa computer.
 It comprises: